andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 in project [lab1/library-server-complete-custom](../lab1/library-server-complete-custom)

 Then navigate your Java IDE to the lab2/library-client-initial project and at first explore this project a bit.
-Then start the application by running the class _com.example.library.client.LibraryClientInitialApplication_.
+Then start the application by running the class _com.example.library.client.Lab2LibraryClientInitialApplication_.

 To test if the application works as expected open a web browser and navigate to [localhost:9090/library-client](http://localhost:9090/library-client), when